-Average annual sales of 1.41 million tonnes for sand and gravel and 98,839 tonnes for carstone (as at 31/12/16) have been derived from a ten year sales based assessment compliant with the NPPF and NPPG.
-The Mineral Planning Authority does not consider it prudent at this time (prior to the planned Norfolk Minerals and Waste Local Plan Review) to base allocations purely on a rolling average of ten years' sales, as having regard to paragraph 14 of the NPPF, flexibility is required in allocations.
+Average annual sales of 1.37 million tonnes for sand and gravel and 88,958 tonnes for carstone (as at 31/12/17) have been derived from a ten year sales based assessment compliant with the NPPF and NPPG.
+The Mineral Planning Authority does not consider it prudent at this time (prior to the outcome of the Norfolk Minerals and Waste Local Plan Review) to base allocations purely on a rolling average of ten years' sales, as having regard to paragraph 11 of the NPPF, flexibility is required in allocations.

-The forthcoming Minerals and Waste Local Plan Review will be the most appropriate method of determining any revised target for Core Strategy Policy CS1, having regarding to the data in this LAA.
+The current Minerals and Waste Local Plan Review is the most appropriate method of determining any revised target for Core Strategy Policy CS1, having regarding to the data in this LAA.
 The aim of any revised target will be to achieve an adequate and steady supply of aggregate over the revised plan period to 2036, recognising that Norfolk has not met the apportionment figure for many years.
 Minerals sales figures for Norfolk will be used to determine the most appropriate production figure for site allocations to be based on, considering the need to balance flexibility in supply to meet growth targets, while ensuring the timely completion and restoration of aggregate extraction sites.
+The Initial Consultation document proposed that the 20 year average would provide the best approach as this time period includes data from at least one complete economic cycle, alternatives such as the 10 year rolling average were also included in the consultation document.

-The Minerals Plan is up to date in relation to the supply of aggregate, and the County Council considers that the sand and gravel allocations within the plan to meet the CS1 target are deliverable.
-Therefore, it is not considered necessary to conduct a review into the aggregate allocations in the Plan as a result of the LAA.
-However, the aggregate allocations will form part of the forthcoming Minerals and Waste Local Plan Review.
+The Minerals Plan is up to date in relation to the supply of aggregate, and the County Council considers that sufficient sand and gravel allocations within the plan to meet the current adopted CS1 target, to 2026, are deliverable.

-Norfolk County Council has recently undertaken a Single Issue Silica Sand Review of the Minerals Site Specific Allocations Plan.
-The Inspector's Report has been received, and the Single Issue Silica Sand Review is due to be considered for adoption by the Council in December 2017.
+Norfolk County Council undertook a Single Issue Silica Sand Review of the Minerals Site Specific Allocations Plan.
+This was examined in March 2017 and found sound and legally compliant; and was adopted by the Council in December 2017.
 Silica sand is a nationally important industrial mineral and is not used for aggregate uses in Norfolk.

 Secondary & Recycled Provision Allowance to 2026 - the locally derived data available on secondary and recycled aggregate is variable and not considered completely comprehensive because many operations, such as on site recovery, are not recorded.
 The data contains inert and Construction/Demolition waste; some parts of this waste stream are unsuitable for use as recycled aggregate, however it is not possible to disaggregate these wastes from the totals.
 This makes it difficult for Norfolk County Council to reduce the level of land won aggregate provision on this basis.
 The work carried out to produce the aggregate apportionment figures for the period 2005-2020 took account of the capacity of facilities to provide recycled and secondary aggregates i.e. the assumptions are built into the apportionment figure.
-Planned aggregate provision will be reviewed as part of the forthcoming Minerals and Waste Local Plan Review but it is not proposed to make any adjustments to the forecast mineral requirement figures based on secondary and recycling aggregate provision due to the quality of the data.
+Planned aggregate provision will be reviewed as part of the current Minerals and Waste Local Plan Review but it is not proposed to make any adjustments to the forecast mineral requirement figures based on secondary and recycling aggregate provision due to the quality of the data.